raoul2000/simpleWorkflow/doc/DOCUMENTATION.md

 In terms of validation rules for the Post model, this new requirement can be said this way :

-- When the Post is sent from Draft to Correction status, is must have a category
+- When the Post is sent from *Draft* to *Correction* status, is must have a category
-- When the Post is sent from Correction to Ready status, is must have tags
+- When the Post is sent from *Correction* to *Ready status*, is must have tags
-- When the Post is sent from Ready to Published status, is must have a priority
+- When the Post is sent from *Ready* to *Published* status, is must have a priority

 At validation time, we must check that the next status can be reached and that our rules apply on other attributes.
 This can easely be done using the SWValidator features.